-Red Bay is a fishing village and former site of a number of Basque whaling stations located on the southern coast of Labrador, Canada.
-The village covers a total area of approx 2 km2 (0,6 ml2) and has population around 300.
+Red Bay is a fishing port and village located on the southern coast of Labrador, Canada.
+The village covers area of approx 2 km2 (0,6 ml2) and has population under 500.

-- Between 1530 and early 17th century, Red Bay was an important Basque whaling area.
-The site homes 3 Basque whaling galleons and 4 small chalupas used in whales' capture.
-The discovery of the vessels made Red Bay one of the Americas' most valuable underwater archaeological sites.
-Since June 2013 it is also a UNESCO World Heritage Site.
+- Between 1530 and early-17th century, Red Bay was an important Basque whaling area with several stations.
+After discovering the wreckages of 3 galleons and 4 chalupas (small boats) used for whaling, Red Bay became one of Americas' most valuable underwater archaeological sites.
+Since June 2013, the town is designated UNESCO Site.

-- Red Bay is a beautiful natural harbour residing in the bay which gives it its name.
-Both names are in reference to the region's red granite cliffs.
-Due to the sheltered harbour, Red Bay was used during The Second World War as a mooring site for naval ships.
-In the bay are Saddle Island and Penney Island, used by the Basques for whaling operations.
-The location of the sunken ship San Juan (1565) is near Saddle Island, close to the wreck of Bernier, which grounded in 1966).
+- Red Bay has a sheltered natural harbour in the bay - named after region's red granite cliffs.
+Red Bay was used during WW2 (1939-1945) as mooring for naval ships.
+In the bay are located Saddle Island and Penney Island - used by the Basques for whaling.
+The location of the sunken ship San Juan (1565) is near Saddle Island, close to the wreck of Bernier (grounded in 1966).
 A cemetery on Saddle Island has the remains of 140 whalers.
 An interpretive centre in the village explains town's whailing history to tourists.

 - Local legends make reference to hidden treasure in of Red Bay buried in a body of water popular as Pond on the Hill at the foot of Tracey Hill by infamous pirate Capt.
 William Kidd.
 An attempt to find the treasure was made by Carrol Cove residents by draining the pond but the attempt failed.